sonalys/gon/README.md

 ## Roadmap

+I want to extend the project in the direction of having further:

 * Better slice definition and referencing
 * Extensive test coverage
+* Benchmarks
 * More operations:
   * Contains
   * Zero ( zero-value )
   * Etc...

+### Contributing

+If you want to contribute, feel free to open discussions and issues.